We have information you must know before you buy the Aztek.

 We want to send it to you, along with other pricing insights.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The vehicle's long wheelbase and wide wheel track create a broad stance that keeps it rooted to the road.
-With all engine torque directed to the front wheels it feels more like a conventional easy-to-drive sedan or minivan than a truck-based sport-utility wagon.
-Smooth but firm suspension settings add to the car-like ride quality, with independent struts up front and a rear twist beam axle.
+With all engine torque directed to the front wheels, the Aztek feels more like a minivan than a truck-based sport-utility.
+Smooth but firm suspension settings add to its car-like ride.
+Front-drive models are supported by independent struts up front and a twist-beam rear axle.

-The Aztek combines the best features of a minivan, sedan and sport-utility.
-It boasts wild styling that gets attention, a comfortable passenger compartment, cargo space designed to accommodate sports equipment, and all kinds of gadgets aimed at making life more convenient.
-Prices pitch it in the affordable column.
+Pontiac Aztek combines the features of a minivan, hatchback, and sport-utility.
+It features a comfortable passenger compartment, cargo space designed to accommodate sports equipment, and all kinds of gadgets aimed at making life more convenient.
+Its wild styling remains controversial.